A few more Lonely Runners: Introduction

 Very recently, Rifford \cite{rifford2022time} employed a new method to approach the conjecture.
 In particular, he explored the problem of determining an upper bound on $t$, in terms of the number of rounds covered by the slowest runner, and described this in terms of a covering problem.
 A conjecture was proposed for the covering problem and it was proven to be true for all $2 \leq k \leq 5$.

-One related quantity, to \cref{conj:lonelyrunner2}, that has been well studied in the past is the `gap of loneliness' and several efforts have been made in getting the quantity closer to $\frac{1}{k+1}$ in \cite{chen1994view}, \cite{chen1999view}, \cite{perarnau2016correlation},\cite{rifford2022time} and \cite{tao2018some}, among others.
-In \cite{tao2018some}, Tao shows that the lonely runner conjecture is true if all speeds are at most $1.2k$.
-Furthermore, it was noted that a desired goal is to increase multiplier $1.2$ to $2$, establishing it as a sufficient condition to prove the conjecture.
-Recently, Bohman and Peng \cite{bohman2022coprime} showed that it is possible to get the multiplier arbitrarily close to $2$ when the number of runners is sufficiently large.
+One related quantity, to \Cref{conj:lonelyrunner2}, that has been well studied in the past is the \emph{gap of loneliness}.
+Let $d(x,\mathbb{Z})$ represent the distance of a real number $x$ to the nearest integer.\ignore{Given $\n \in \Z^k$, define } The \emph{gap of loneliness} is then defined as

+An equivalent version of the \emph{Lonely Runner Conjecture} states that $\Gamma(k)=\dfrac{1}{k+1}$.
+Dirichlet approximation theorem establishes that $\Gamma(k)\leq\dfrac{1}{k+1}$.
+Several efforts have been made to prove the converse in \cite{chen1994view}, \cite{chen1999view}, \cite{perarnau2016correlation},\cite{rifford2022time} and \cite{tao2018some}, among others. \ignore{The present benchmark is $\frac{1}{2k-1+\frac{1}{2k-3}}$ for all $k$ and $\left(\frac{1}{2k}+o\left(\frac{\log k}{k^2(\log\log k)^2}\right)\right)$ for large $k$.} Using this version of the conjecture, Tao \cite{tao2018some} proved that it suffices to show that the \emph{Lonely Runner Conjecture} holds for $\n$ having all components at most $k^{O(k^2)}$.
+In an attempt to prove the same, Tao proved that if all the components of a speed vector $\n$ are at most $1.2k$, then $\n$ is a \emph{lonely runner instance}.
+Furthermore, it was noted that a desired goal is to increase the multiplier $1.2$ to $2$.
+Recently, Bohman and Peng \cite{bohman2022coprime} proved the approximate version of this result when they showed that it is possible to get the multiplier arbitrarily close to $2$ when the number of runners is sufficiently large.

+Assuming that $n_1\geq n_2\geq \ldots\geq n_k$, every $\mathbf{n}$ is associated with a \emph{lacunarity} value.
+To prove the \emph{Lonely Runner Conjecture}, it suffices to prove that every $1$-lacunary integer sequence is a \emph{lonely runner instance}.
+In one of the first results with this perspective, Pandey\cite{pandey2009note} proved that $\frac{2(k+1)}{k-1}$-lacunary integer sequences are \emph{lonely runner instances}.
+Barajas and Serra\cite{barajas2009chromatic} improved the result when they showed that all $2$-lacunary integer sequences are \emph{lonely runner instances}.
+Dubickas\cite{dubickas2011lonely} established that for very large values of $k$, $\left(1+\frac{33\log(k)}{k}\right)$-lacunary integer sequences are \emph{lonely runner instances}.
+Subsequently, Czerwi\'{n}ski\cite{czerwinski2018lonely} showed that $\n$ is a \emph{lonely runner instance} if $(\n\setminus\{n_1\})$ is $\frac{k+1}{8e}$-lacunary.
+Recently, it was proven that $\n$ is a \emph{lonely runner instance} if $(\n\setminus\{n_1,n_k\})$ is $\frac{2k}{k-1}$-lacunary and $GCD(n_{k-1},n_k)\leq \frac{k-1}{k+1}(n_{k-1}-n_k)$ \cite{polyhedra2019matthias}.